cjgmj/testJpaSpecification/README.md

 5. Create a method to get the object's attribute which will filter between two dates.
 6. Get a Specification using method 'filter' from queryFilterOrder using the methods created at step 3, 4 and 5.

-You can see an example in [PersonServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/PersonServiceImpl.java), also you can set null the methods from step 4 and 5, like you can see in [ReservationServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/ReservationServiceImpl.java).
+You can see an example in [PersonServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/PersonServiceImpl.java).
+Also you can set null the methods from step 4 and 5, like you can see in [ReservationServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/ReservationServiceImpl.java).

 ----
 ## Request example